 Try to feel your neck region carefully—just below the Adam’s apple (larynx area)—you may feel a slight swelling if you have an enlarged thyroid gland.
 The thyroid is one of the largest endocrine glands.
 Remember, only perform such checks gently, and if you suspect any abnormality, consult a healthcare professional.

-Sweat glands and salivary glands are examples of exocrine glands because they release secretions through ducts onto surfaces or into cavities.
+Exocrine glands are glands that release their secretions through ducts onto body surfaces or into body cavities.